Martin Ferris: Dáil Éireann

 Ferris was first elected to Dáil Éireann in Kerry North at the 2002 general election, topping the poll and unseating former Labour leader and Tánaiste Dick Spring.

 During the election campaign Ferris was arrested but later released.
 He later claimed that he had been verbally and physically assaulted while in Garda custody.
 His biographer J.J.
 Barrett described the Garda surveillance of Ferris as "unhealthy", writing that "it was to backfire seriously".
 He was re-elected in Kerry North at the 2007 general election, for the redrawn constituency of Kerry North–West Limerick at the 2011 general election, and for the new constituency of Kerry at the 2016.

 In the 31st Dáil he was the Sinn Féin spokesperson on Agriculture and Rural Development, and also on the Marine and Natural Resources.

-At the 2017 Sinn Féin Ard Fheis, Gerry Adams confirmed neither himself nor Ferris would be standing at the 2020 Irish general election.
+At the 2017 Sinn Féin Ard Fheis, Gerry Adams confirmed neither he nor Ferris would be standing at the 2020 Irish general election.